 The District is located within the boundaries of Cook County, Illinois, and serves an area of 883.5 square miles.
-The area served by the District includes the city of Chicago and 125 suburban communities with a combined population of 5.25 million people.
-In addition, a wasteload equivalent of 5.1 million people is contributed by industrial and commercial sources within the District's service area.
-On average, the District treats approximately 1.5 billion gallons per day of wastewater at its seven WRPs.
+The area served by the District includes the city of Chicago and 128 suburban communities with a combined population of 5.25 million people.
+In addition, a wasteload equivalent of 5.1 million people is contributed by industrial and commercial sources and combined sewer water within the District's service area.
+On average, the District treats approximately 1.4 billion gallons per day of wastewater at its seven WRPs.